wp-plugins/thin-out-revisions/readme.txt

 == Upgrade Notice ==

-= 1.7 =
+= 1.7.1 =
-A new feature to show Revision Memos on a post.
+some fixes related to Revision Memos